Are you doing a siding project?

 Cost

 Cypress siding isn’t significantly more expensive than other wood siding options, but it is quite expensive when compared to something like vinyl.
 You’ll spend quite a bit more money buying cypress to put on your home.
-This can be a real issue for people looking to protect their home without spending a lot of money.
+This can be a real issue for people looking to protect their homes without spending a lot of money.
 Cypress will surely be more eye-catching, but it’s simply too expensive for people on a budget to rely on.

 High Maintenance Requirements

-In order to keep cypress siding in good shape, you have to be willing to do some regular maintenance.
+To keep cypress siding in good shape, you have to be willing to do some regular maintenance.
 You’ll have to keep applying sealant to the wood to prevent warping.
 If you fail to follow standard maintenance policies, you could find yourself paying to replace sections of the siding that simply don’t look as good as they used to.

 Suffers from Fading